Olson’s Universe

 For poet members of the Artists Workshop, the influence of ‘Projective Verse’ and Human Universe can’t be underestimated.
 Olson gave laws, a diagram, a map of where to go, and how to get there.
 The essay Human Universe traced the flatulence and lack of vigor of current poetry to our dependence on discourse introduced in the Greek age (450 B.C.). “…the universe of language that now needs to be returned to the only two universes that count, the two phenomenal ones, the two a man needs to bear on because they bear on him: that of himself, as organism, and that of his environment, the earth and planets.[xxvii]
 Olson describes art as being the only twin life has—its only valid metaphysic.
 The pollution and spoiled environment we’ve left behind is a childish accomplishment — that he damn well can, and does destroy destroy destroy energy every day.
 It is too much. … Man has made himself an ugliness and a bore.[xxviii]
 The Human Universe written in 1951, would foreshadow the profound revelations Olson would gleam while living with descendants of the Mayan people, the beginnings of his psychedelic initiation –his rebirth into an original primal force.

-Having the go-ahead from Olson, Sinclair began writing the introduction to a new low-cost ($2) edition of Human Universe.
+Having the green light from Olson, John Sinclair began writing the introduction to a new low-cost ($2) edition of Human Universe.
 It was set to be printed as an affordable trade paperback reissued by the Workshop press.
 The original Auerhahn Society press edition of 1965 was limited to 250 copies and sold for $25.00 (to the “culture vultures”), which kept it out of the hands of most people.
-In the introduction to Work #3, Sinclair calls Human Universe, the most important prose work of the decade, and in his unpublished introduction he writes:
+In the introduction to Work #3, Sinclair calls Human Universe, the most important prose work of the decade, and in its unpublished introduction he writes:

 A human universe then, is what we must have.
 And it is in this book, more for me than even THE MAXIMUS POEMS or DISTANCES, that spells out Olson’s greatness as a man and as an artist (poet).
 Just because it is always the MAN that comes first—and everything else he is or does, follows from that first simple fact that so many of us forget these days, tainted as we have been (are) by the stupid “philosophy” that is our “heritage” (our burden) or Western Man—that horrible abstract thing.
 “Everything is everything,” is the way I have got it from three other “great men” of this (or any) time, Pharoah Sanders, Albert Ayler and LeRoi Jones.
 Which means simply that we are all of what we are – nothing can be separated from that “everything.”
 Or as Olson has (said) it in his “Against Wisdom as Such”: